 Dallesasse elected to IEEE EDS Board of Governors

 The IEEE Electron Devices Society (EDS) is the largest professional organization for electron devices, bringing together minds from academia and industry through journals and conferences.
-Recently, Illinois ECE Professor John Michael Dallesasse was elected to the EDS Board of Governors, which is the overall governing body for the society.
+Recently, Illinois ECE Professor John Dallesasse was elected to the EDS Board of Governors, which is the overall governing body for the society.

 “I am appreciative of the confidence that the society leaders and Board of Governors members have in me,” said Dallesasse.
 “I appreciate the honor, but it’s really a responsibility.
 Doing a good job at something like this will benefit the society, even the profession as a whole, if it’s done well.”